jesslilly/gravitydog/README.md

 1. best score - NOT IMPLEMENTED

 # Ideas
+* One of the levels should have LOTS of dogs and puppies.
+Puppies could have accessories.
 * Points are eggs, or waffles
 * Characters are kitties, robots, or robo-kitties.
 * cameos: Lego brick, Mario?, Sonic?